arminrest/jhat/Docs/source/examples/plot_a_hst.rst

     import sys,os,glob
     from astropy.io import fits
     from astropy.table import Table
+    from astropy.nddata import extract_array
+    from astropy.coordinates import SkyCoord
+    from astropy import wcs
+    from astropy.wcs.utils import skycoord_to_pixel
+    from astropy import units as u
     import numpy as np
     import matplotlib.pyplot as plt
     from astroquery.mast import Observations